 The rights and privileges of “active” members (“Active Members”) and “inactive” members (“Inactive Members”) are stated in PCC’s Articles of Incorporation (the “PCC Articles”) and in these Bylaws.
 An Active Member will automatically become an Inactive Member if he or she fails to satisfy the requirements for active membership status stated in the PCC Articles or those established by the Board.
 An Inactive Member will again become an Active member if he or she satisfies the requirements for active membership status stated in the PCC Articles or those established by the Board for membership reactivation.

 2.1.4 Membership Certificates

 PCC membership may be uncertificated or evidenced by certificates in such form as determined by the Board.
 Any member may request a certificate of membership by written notice to the Secretary.

 2.1.5 Member Liability and Assessments

-As and to the extent provided by applicable law, except for debts lawfully contracted between a member and PCC, no member shall be liable for the debts of PCC.
+As and to the extent provided by applicable law, except for debts lawfully contracted between a member and PCC, no member will be liable for the debts of PCC.
 No assessment may be made against any member except for full payment of the prescribed fee for application, membership or certificate purchase prescribed by the Board at the time of membership application.